 Nationally Accredited and Ranked

 In 2019, the Public Relations Student Society of America (PRSSA) awarded the Kent State Chapter (PRSSA Kent) the highest national honors for a chapter, the Teahan Award for Outstanding Chapter.
 Public relations majors have also placed consistently in PRSSA's Bateman Case Study Competition, where students research, plan, implement and evaluate a campaign for a real client.
-In 2019, two teams earned an honorable mention, and in 2018, a team placed second nationwide.
+In 2021, 2020, and 2019, at least one team earned an honorable mention, and in 2018, a team placed second nationwide.

 Faculty Philosophy.
 Our faculty brings years of professional experience to the classroom.
 They’ve been in the trenches, and they know what it takes to succeed in the real world.
 They also realize the importance of academic theory and research and include it in our program.
 They focus on the PR fundamentals — research, planning, implementation and evaluation — but remain on the cutting edge of the digital world.
 Building trust through ethical policies and transparent communication is the core of our philosophy.
 They prepare our graduates to be communicators, advocates and change-agents in a world that is more mobile, more connected, more transnational and more culturally, racially and ethnically diverse than ever before.